Drakelow

-Drakelow is a village and civil parish in South Derbyshire, in Derbyshire, England.
+Drakelow is a village and civil parish in South Derbyshire, England.
 It is 2 mi south of Burton on Trent.
-The population of the civil parish including Caldwell and Cauldwell had at 2011 Census was 249.
+The population of the civil parish, combined with Caldwell and Cauldwell parishes, was 249 at the 2011 census.

 Geography and history

 Some of the land is lower flood plain but most occupies gentle slopes, all on the east bank of the River Trent.

 Drakelow, whose name means 'Dragon's Mound', is mentioned in Domesday Book, but was deserted later during the Middle Ages.
 A chronicler at the nearby Burton Abbey, writing in the early twelfth century, claimed that this desertion took place because of supernatural events that had driven the residents away – specifically, attacks of two undead villagers from nearby Stapenhill.

-Drakelowe Hall or Drakelow Hall was the principal residence, and was home to the Gresley Baronets, but this was replaced by Drakelow Power Station and in turn its last cooling towers were demolished in September 2006.
+Drakelowe Hall or Drakelow Hall was the principal residence, and was home to the Gresley Baronets until 1934 when the estate was sold and the hall demolished.

-Drakelow Power Station
+Power stations

-In 2005, the electricity company E.ON was given permission to build a new power station on the site of the previous.
-The proposed combined cycle gas turbine (CCGT) is rated at 1,200 MW, and would provide sufficient power for 1,000,000 homes.
+Part of the Drakelow Hall land was used to build Drakelow Power Station, commissioned in 1955, and enlarged in 1960 and 1964.
+The coal-fired generators were taken out of service and demolished in stages between 1984 and 2006.

-Planning permission for upgraded plant as such to reopen a power station was granted in 2007, with a condition that combined heat and power capability would be built into the plant should a customer come forward that was economically viable.
-This consent was twice extended until October 2015, and a grid connection has been secured until 2014, as of November 2013.
+Planning permission was granted in 2005 for a gas-fired power station on the site, but it was not built.
+Instead, Vital Energi opened an energy-from-waste facility on the site in 2023, on land leased from E.ON.